HKNain/12_Basic_Projects/README.md

 ## About the Repository

 The **52 Projects in 52 Weeks** repository is designed to encourage consistent creativity and learning by completing a variety of projects across multiple domains.
 Each project is different, ranging from different coding challenges, with the intent of expanding your skill set and pushing the boundaries of your creativity.
+You can see the working of every project under testiing.mp4 file.

 ### Objectives